haokeliu/OOA/README.md

-# EDCR
+# OOA

-EDCR (Evidence-Dependent Context Reliance) is a research codebase for studying when an input-dependent selector can improve over fixed prediction actions in multi-label recognition.
+OOA is a research codebase for studying when an input-dependent selector can improve over fixed prediction actions in multi-label recognition.
 The repository contains the reusable Python package, experiment entry points, tests, frozen protocol documents, and lightweight configuration needed to reproduce the code path.